(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 - Visa Guide for Waiver Program Eligibility: https://visaguide.world/us-visa/nonimmigrant/visitor/visa-waiver-program/

-- Good source to understand the B1 and B2 visas (the difference being business or personal and often you need both): https://travel.state.gov/content/travel/en/us-visas/tourism-visit/visitor.html
+- A good source to understand the B1 and B2 visas (the difference being business or personal, and often you need both): https://travel.state.gov/content/travel/en/us-visas/tourism-visit/visitor.html

 - Great legal advice put in human terms for someone that doesn’t understand immigration deeply: https://www.alllaw.com/articles/nolo/us-immigration/how-get-b-1-b-2-visitor-visa.html